 Don’t throw out those outgrown kid’s pants!
 Turn a pair of canvas cargo pants into a diy tool belt.
-Add plenty of pockets and of course a hammer loop.
+This tool belt comes with plenty of pockets and of course a hammer loop.
 This pants upcycle project is great for helpful toddlers.

 If you don’t have cargo pants with pockets, that’s okay.
 There’s enough fabric from a pair of pants to create multiple pockets.